Level 3 & 4 Trauma Hospital Resource Manual

 To obtain a level III designation, a hospital has two options.
 It may become verified by the ACS and then apply for designation subsequent to that, just as level I and II hospitals do, or it may apply for designation directly through the MDH trauma program.
 A hospital desiring to become a level IV trauma hospital may only achieve designation through the MDH Trauma Program.

-Once the application is complete, it is submitted to the MDH trauma program.
+Once the Profile is complete, it is submitted to the MDH trauma program.
 Level III applicants will be contacted to schedule a site visit.
 Level IV applicants will be notified of the Commissioner’s designation decision as soon as possible and a site visit will be scheduled within the three-year designation period.

 During the site visit, MDH trauma program reviewers will tour the facility and evaluate the trauma program components.